vstakhov/rspamd-interface/README.md

 Contact information.
 ====================

-Rspamd interface is GPLv3 licensed software.
+Rspamd interface is distributed under the terms of [Apache 2.0 license](http://www.apache.org/licenses/LICENSE-2.0).
 For all questions related to this product please email to vsevolod <at> highsecure.ru.